aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster blinks to a chosen location that is not inside a solid object.
 The caster may take up to 2 other entities with it.
 An unwilling passenger does not travel if it succeeds a Cha save.
 Any entity that travelled this way deals 2d8+[Sup] fire damage on its next attack.

-**Upcast**: For every extra MP dice the range increases by 60ft or the number of passengers increases by 1.
+**Upcast**: For every extra MP die above 5 the range increases by 60ft or the number of passengers increases by 1.

 **Global**: Enter a bonfire large enough to engulf the caster and emerge from another of their choice in range (200 miles).
 The caster is aware of all valid fires in range.
 - For every 4 extra MP dice the range increases by 60 miles or the number of passengers increases by 1.